nettybun/styletakeout/readme.md

   - Classnames aren't unique using `[filename]:[line]:[col]` instead of hashing.
     I like this, but I'll need to need a list of all used filenames/paths and if/while there's a collision add the parent folder.
-  - Macros support options via "cosmiconfig" so I should use that.